giellalt/lang-skf/skf.md

 # src-fst-morphology-stems-nouns.lexc.md

 Nouns
-Nouns in the Sakirabiá language are things.
+Nouns in the Sakirabiá language denote things and concepts.

 * * *